ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 > Note -
 > Even though we created three groups we see four groups here.
 What is different?
 >
 > Notice that the group on the far right is (blank).
 In this case there were some columns that had no value at all for the number of late payments.
-In this specific case this would normally mean that customer had no (ZERO) applications, so we could go back and fix the data, but we would beed to verify this data with the bank data engineers.
+In this specific case does this mean that customer had no (ZERO) applications, or that someone forgot to fill in this field, or that there is an applicatio problem somewhere?
+We need to determine the source of the data and whether it is valid or needs to be fixed.
+We would beed to verify this data with the bank data engineers.

 ![](cmedia/image67.png)